7 Powerful Psychology Lessons That Will Boost Your Digital Marketing Game

 It’s been proven that consumers base their purchase decisions around feelings and emotions rather than the rational information of products’ features and attributes.
 So, it’s worth remembering that customers will more likely be loyal to brands that evoke a positive emotional response.
 Use this knowledge in your content marketing strategy and create content that:

-– Inspires, creates excitement and interest.
+– Inspires, creates excitement and interest– Reminds of special moments

-– Sparks conversations, reactions, and engagements.
+– Sparks conversations, reactions, and engagements

-2. Social Proof
+2. Social proof

-– User-generated content, testimonials and reviews.
+– User-generated content, testimonials, and reviews– Influencer marketing

 – Social plugins and sharing buttons.

 For instance, retail company AMD improved their social sharing by 3600% by leveraging VWO Tools.
 It is a perfect example of using social proof to improve engagement and conversion.